canonical/snapcraft/docs/your-first-snap.md

 ### Package Metadata

 "But how do we actually make a snap?", you may be wondering.
-To do that, we need some metadata files required by Snappy that describe how our code should be installed and run.
+To do that, we need to add some Snappy metadata that describes how our code should be installed and run.

 You can read all about the [format of this metadata](https://developer.ubuntu.com/en/snappy/guides/packaging-format-apps/), but we'll assume here that you're already familiar.

-Let's make a new subdirectory called `meta` and put our Snappy package files there.
-Here's the contents of `meta/package.yaml`:
+Let's add some metadata to our snapcraft file

     name: webcam-webui
     version: 1